 • Add garlic and cook for 1 minute.
 Be sure to not overcook the garlic.

-• Add salt, pepper, and sage and remove from heat.
+• Add salt, pepper, and sage.
+Remove from heat.

 Assembly